felldo/JEmoji/README.md

 a benchmark will be executed and automatically deployed to this projects [GitHub pages](https://felldo.github.io/JEmoji/dev/bench/).
-These benchmarks are executed on GitHub runners and therefore are not very accurate and can differ a bit since this library measures benchmarks in single digit milliseconds range or even below.
+These benchmarks are executed on GitHub runners and therefore are not very accurate and can differ a bit since this library measures benchmarks in the single digit milliseconds range or even below.
-They are generally okay to measure large differences if something bad got pushed but are not as reliable as the results of benchmark table below which are always executed on the specified specs.
+They are generally okay to measure large differences if something bad got pushed but are not as reliable as the results of the benchmark table below which are always executed on the specified specs.

 | **Benchmark**                                  | **Mode** | **Cnt** | **Score**** | **Error** | **Units** |
 |------------------------------------------------|----------|---------|-------------|-----------|-----------|